charbelrami/chocolatier/readme.md

 ### addKeyedChildren

-`addKeyedChildren(symbol, generateKeyNodePair, symbols)` adds a list of children to a DOM element, where each child is identified by a unique key.
-Symbols must be provided to track the dependent states.
-The children are updated whenever any of the dependent states change.
+`addKeyedChildren(createItem, getKey, symbol)` adds a list of children to a DOM element, where each child is identified by a unique key.

 ```js
 const list = createState([